Arbarwings/remote-devpot/README.md

 6. Install Github CI
 7. Pull this repo
 8. Use the IP settings from .env.example in .env
-9. Maybe remove Thedia
-10. Build Docker
+9. Build Docker
-11. You can open the file explorer by typing "explorer.exe ." in the Ubuntu terminal
+10. You can open the file explorer by typing "explorer.exe ." in the Ubuntu terminal

 ## Usage